Hanuwa/TeraTermUI/SUPPORT.md

 - Zip it if needed for privacy
 - Mention if it was missing or empty

+Let us know as much as possible — it helps us fix the issue faster 🚀

 ---

-Let us know as much as possible — it helps us fix the issue faster 🚀
+## 💡 Requesting Features or Improvements

+If you’d like to request a new feature or suggest an improvement:

+- Please **start a new discussion** in the [Discussions](https://github.com/YourRepo/YourProject/discussions) tab
+- Use the **“Ideas”** or **“Feature Request”** category
+- Clearly describe what you’re proposing, why it’s helpful, and any relevant examples or mockups

+> 📣 **Why Discussions?**
+> It helps us keep things organized, encourage feedback, and avoid duplicates before formally tracking the request.

+Let us know what would make the app even better ✨